reacan/bashbot/README.md

-Bashbot is a script that allows you to interact with an AI-powered chatbot.
+Bashbot is a script that allows you to interact with an AI-powered chatbot from the Linux terminal.
 The chatbot is a Cloudflare Worker that is set to use the [deepseek-coder-6.7b-instruct-awq LLM](https://developers.cloudflare.com/workers-ai/models/deepseek-coder-6.7b-instruct-awq/).
 The Cloudflare free plan is quite generous therefore I am sharing my chatbot with the world, hoping it will come in handy to someone.

 **Installation:**
 ```